-- Purchasing cards and any documentation containing the 16-digit card number, expiration date, or security CVV number (Card Verification Value) should be kept in a secure location accessible only by the Cardholder. - Purchasing cards are issued in the employee's name and are not to be used by anyone other than the person identified on the card. - Card information should never be emailed; only secure internet connections and websites should be used; terminals that appear to be tampered with should never be used.
+- Purchasing cards and any documentation containing the 16-digit card number, expiration date, or security CVV number (Card Verification Value) should be kept in a secure location accessible only by the Cardholder. - Purchase cards are issued in the employee's name and are not be used by anyone other than the person identified on the card. - Card information should never be emailed; only secure internet connections and websites should be used; terminals that appear to be tampered with should never be used.

-For additional security instructions, see Online Transactions, Fraud, Lost and Stolen Cards.
+For additional security instructions, see Online Transactions, Fraud, Lost and Stolen Cards or reach out to your agency PCard Coordinator.